Thomas-Fulton/pycardgames/README.md

 TODO
-- add docstrings and attributes to all
+- add docstrings and attributes to remaining classes
 - usage